The DeanBeat: The best of CES 2021 as seen from afar

 Illuminarium

-I’m waiting to try out the Star Trek Holodeck.
+I’m waiting to try out the holodeck from Star Trek.
 But while I wait for that ride, maybe the Illuminarium “massive entertainment spectacle” is a near-term substitute.
 Using Panasonic laser projectors, the Illuminarium creates a 360-degree immersive experience.
 It puts you in the center of an African safari, and it will be interactive.

 Illuminarium Experiences hopes to open its first location in Atlanta in mid-2021, followed by Miami, and Las Vegas.
 The idea is to tell interactive stories in a 30,000-square-feet venue where physical reality blends with immersive imagery.
 The place uses Panasonic’s advanced large venue native 4K laser projection technology, the Panasonic PT-RQ50k with 50,000LM brightness, 4K resolution, and vivid color.
 You can’t buy one of these places, but someday you’ll be able to buy a ticket and go inside.